robot131/robot131.github.io/_pages/interests&skills.md

 + [Snowboarding](../news/snowboarding.md): No less than once a week in winnter.
 A sport that improve the balance and coordination of the body.
 Currently I have just passed the examination of Chinese national Social sports instructor (snowboarding) and became a primary snowboarding instructor.
 It's really very cool when snowboarding and I really love it.

 + Swimming: No less than once a week in summer.
-A sports that can exercise the whole body and relieve the heat quickly in summer.
+A sport that can exercise the whole body and relieve the heat quickly in summer.

 I also love travelling.
 As an old saying goes, read ten thousand books, travel ten thousand miles.
 These years I have travelled to many places with my friends or families, including: [changbai mountains](../vlogs/changbai.md), [The Great Wall](../vlogs/changcheng.md), [The West Lake](../vlogs/xihu.md), [the Northernmost Point of China](../news/north_point.md)(53°33’42’‘N 123°15’30’‘E) et al. You can check the links to see the photos.